 Somewhat strangely, Microsoft also throws in 60 minutes of monthly Skype calls with Office 365.
-It’s a bit random, but that time allows Office 365 subscribers to place calls to land lines phones for free, so it’s much appreciated.
+It’s a bit random, but that time allows Office 365 subscribers to place calls to landline phones for free, so it’s much appreciated.
 I should note that this Skype credit can be used on mobile phones and tablets too.
 Skype already offers free video and audio calls to other Skype accounts.

 It used to be that purchasing Microsoft Office wasn’t just expensive, but repeatedly expensive.
 Microsoft traditionally released a new version of Office every three years or so.
 Newer updates would add more features and include more must-haves that modern PC users needed.
 Because Microsoft also discontinued support for older versions of Office, users ended up in a somewhat vicious cycle.
 Staying with the same copy for Office could leave you without crucial new features and out-of-date with no support.

 Office 365 addresses this issue too.
 Each Office 365 subscription comes with updates to Office.
-While today’s version is built on top of Office 2013, it regularly receives updates, and when Microsoft inevitably introduces a new version users will get it with their subscription as well.
+While today’s version is built on top of Office 2016, it regularly receives updates, and when Microsoft inevitably introduces a new version users will get it with their subscription as well.
 In fact, Microsoft just transitioned Office 365 users to Office 2016 from Office 2013 last fall.